qsimeon/worm-graph/models/README.md

 - `FeatureFFNN`: This model is a simple nonlinear regression model with an embedding layer and feedforward blocks.

+- `PureAttention`: This model implements self-attention.
+It is essentially a single layer of multi-head attention without any of the extra stuff from the full transformer model.

 - `NeuralTransformer`: This model is a transformer for neural activity data.
 It includes a positional encoding layer, an embedding layer, and transformer blocks.
 This model does not use LayerNorm in its input to hidden and hidden to hidden transformations.

 - `NetworkCTRNN`: This model is a representation of the _C. elegans_ nervous system using a continuous-time RNN backbone.
 It uses a LayerNorm in its input to hidden transformation.